 14. Try The Other Perspective

 Sometimes, both may feel that their perspective is correct and refuse to budge.
 This stubbornness can affect the harmony of your relationship.
 Put the ego aside and understand the situation from your partner’s perspective.
-In doing so, you may soften towards your partner and understand their point of view.
+In doing so, you may soften towards your partner and be more understanding of their point of view.
 This will help check a small argument from blowing up into a big fight.

 15. Additional Help